COVID-19 Omicron Variant Confirmed In 2 North Texas Patients By Frisco Lab

 Ayass Bioscience in Frisco told CBS 11 Wednesday night, Dec.
-8 they’ve discovered two cases in the Metroplex.READ MORE: Plano Takes Next Step Toward Farm-Inspired Mixed-Use Development, Haggard Farms
+8 they’ve discovered two cases in the Metroplex.READ MORE: Parker County Sheriffs Arrest Alleged Serial Vehicle Burglar

-They’ve submitted the data electronically to the state and said they plan to call the state and local health departments in the morning.

 “It has not been shown to be more virulent than the Delta, but definitely more transmissible,” said Dr. Mohamad Ayass, the CEO of Ayass Bioscience.